 Six Facts About Undocumented Californians

-California lawmakers are considering expanding Medi-Cal to low-income young adults (19–25) and low-income seniors (65+) regardless of immigration status.
+California lawmakers are considering expanding Medi-Cal to young adults (19–25) with low incomes and seniors (65+) with low incomes, regardless of immigration status.
 A new analysis of data from the most recent California Health Interview Survey by Nadereh Pourat, PhD, at the UCLA Center for Health Policy Research illuminates six facts about California’s undocumented population:

 - Age Children and seniors make up a smaller portion of undocumented California residents compared to other California residents.